The Jewish Home: Peretz years

 In December 2018, three Jewish Home MKs (Bennett, Mualem and Shaked) left the party to form the New Right.
 Rafi Peretz was elected leader of the party on 4 February 2019.

 In the build-up to the April 2019 elections, the party agreed to run on a joint list with Tkuma, and later joined the Union of Right-Wing Parties (URWP) alliance alongside Otzma Yehudit.

 Prior to the September 2019 elections, the Jewish Home joined the Yamina alliance alongside New Right and Tkuma.
 Following the elections, the bloc split into separate Knesset factions on 10 October, one consisting of the Jewish Home and Tkuma, and the other New Right.
 However, the parties re-united to reform Yamina prior to the 2020 elections.

 On 22 April 2020, it was reported that Bennett was now "considering all options" for the Yamina alliance's political future, including departing from Netanyahu's government, which had just agreed to a coalition with the leader of the opposition Blue and White party Benny Gantz, and joining the opposition.
 Bennett was reported to be unhappy with the new coalition government's decision to hold back on the issue of judicial reform.

 On 14 May 2020, the Jewish Home unofficially left Yamina and joined the Netanyahu government, with Peretz becoming Jerusalem Minister.
 The party officially split from Yamina on 14 July 2020.

-After winning just one seat when contesting the 2020 Israeli legislative election within the Yamina party, the Jewish Home left Yamina and joined the Thirty-fifth government of Israel.
+After winning just one seat when contesting the 2020 Israeli legislative election within the Yamina party, the Jewish Home left Yamina and joined the thirty-fifth government of Israel.
 The party officially split from Yamina on 14 July 2020.
-Its leader, Rafi Peretz, was appointed Minister of Jerusalem and Ministry of Diaspora Affairs in the new government.
+Its leader, Rafi Peretz, was appointed Minister of Jerusalem Affairs and Minister of Diaspora Affairs in the new government.